Department of Films and Publications

-The Department of Films and Publications (DFP) (Bengali: চলচ্চিত্র ও প্রকাশনা অধিদপ্তর) is an important government department of Bangladesh, operating under the Ministry of Information and Broadcasting.
-It is a key body responsible for government publicity, media regulation, and the preservation and dissemination of national culture and information through film and various publications.
+The Department of Films and Publications (DFP) (চলচ্চিত্র ও প্রকাশনা অধিদপ্তর) is a government department of Bangladesh, operating under the Ministry of Information and Broadcasting.
+It is a body responsible for government publicity, media regulation, and the preservation and dissemination of national culture and information through film and various publications.
 The department is currently headed by Director General Khaleda Begum and is headquartered on Circuit House Road in Dhaka, Bangladesh.

 History

-The Department of Films and Publications holds historical significance, as it was established in 1971 by the Government of Bangladesh in exile, based in Kolkata during the Bangladesh War of Independence.
-Its initial role was crucial in the independence struggle, primarily focusing on producing and distributing films and publications to build international support, document the war, and boost the morale of the freedom fighters and the public.
+The Department of Films and Publications was established in 1971 by the government of Bangladesh in exile, based in Kolkata during the Bangladesh War of Independence.
+Its initial role was primarily producing and distributing films and publications to build international support, document the war, and boost the morale of the freedom fighters and the public.
 Notably, this included works by prominent figures like Zahir Raihan.

 Following the independence of Bangladesh, the department's role transitioned from wartime propaganda to serving as the primary regulatory and publicity body for the newly formed nation, overseeing media and cultural documentation.